Buckfast Tonic Wine: Antisocial image

-In certain parts of Scotland, Buckfast is associated with drinkers who are prone to committing anti-social behaviour when drunk, especially drinkers under 18 years old.
-The drink also has a very high caffeine content, with each 750 ml bottle containing the equivalent of eight cans of cola.
-It has been suggested that this may cause it to act as a stimulant at the same time as removing inhibitions, self-control and a feeling of having drunk enough, though research into similar drinks have failed to find clear evidence for the latter effect.
-A diet of four bottles a day has been described as 'not conducive to a long life' in a Scottish court.
+In certain parts of Scotland, Buckfast is associated with drinkers who are prone to anti-social behaviour when drunk, especially those under 18 years old.
+The drink has a very high caffeine content, with each 750 ml bottle containing 281 mg of caffeine, the equivalent of eight cans of cola.
+It has been suggested that this may cause it to act as a stimulant, while removing inhibitions, self-control and a feeling of having drunk enough, though research into similar drinks has failed to find clear evidence for the latter effect.
+A diet of four bottles a day has been described in a Scottish court as 'not conducive to a long life'.